featbit/featbit/README.md

 Building FeatBit is a collaborative effort, and we owe a lot of gratitude to many smart and talented individuals.
 Building it together with community ensures that we build a product that solves real problems for real people.
 We'd love to have your help too: Please feel free to open issues or provide pull requests.

+## Architecture

+Under construction

+## License

+FeatBit is under the MIT license.
+See the [LICENSE](https://github.com/featbit/featbit/blob/main/LICENSE) file for details.